Gily-H/python-logging/CONTRIBUTING.md

   ### Documentation
   Application code will be documented through the use of docstrings.
 More on docstrings can be read in [PEP 257](https://peps.python.org/pep-0257/)

-  Docstrings should be denoted using triple double-quotes.
+  Docstrings should be denoted using `triple double-quotes`.
+Same-line docstrings should be used if the method or class does not have any parameters and can fit in the 72 character docstring line limit.
   ```python
   def some_method():
       """ Docstring for some_method """